El Monte

 What are the differences between Class A, B, and C motorhomes?

-A wide variety of motorhomes are available in the USA, from smaller station wagons up to large motorhomes.
+A wide variety of campers are available in the US, from smaller estate cars up to large motorhomes.
 Some of the common types include:

-Class A motorhomes are often built on a commercial truck or bus chassis and run on either diesel or gas, depending on the type of engine.
+Class A motorhomes are built on either a vehicle chassis, commercial truck chassis, or a commercial bus chassis, and run on either diesel or petrol, depending on the type of engine.

-Usually, Class A vehicles are fully loaded with all amenities and have a large living space.
+Usually, Class A vehicles are fully equipped with all amenities and a large living space.

-Some Class B vehicles include a toilet or freshwater tank, but not all do.
-Class B vehicles usually have basic cooking equipment, folding beds and limited storage space.
+Some Class B vehicles may include a toilet or freshwater tanks but not always.
+Class B vehicles usually have basic cooking equipment, folding beds, and limited storage space.

-Class B vehicles are a good option for short-term getaways.
+Class B vehicles are great for short-term getaways.

-• Class C: (30-33 ft) These vehicles are medium-sized, with moderate storage space and a few extra luxuries.
+• Class C: (20-33 ft) Medium-sized, moderate storage space, and a few extra luxuries.

 Class C vehicles are a smaller version of the Class A motorhome.
-They are built on a truck or van cutaway chassis and usually have a gas-powered engine.
+They are built on a truck or van cutaway chassis and operate on a petrol-powered engine.

-Class C motorhomes generally have sleeping quarters above the cab and more sleeping space in the back.
-Some Class Cs also have a slide-out option that increases the living space when the motorhome is parked.
+The Class C motorhome generally has sleeping quarters above the cab and more sleeping space in the back.
+Some Class Cs also have a slide-out option that helps increase the living space when the motorhome is parked.

-Class C vehicles are very versatile and are great for both short- and long-term getaways.
+Class C vehicles are very versatile and are great for both short or long-term getaways.

-Our comparison tool will show you the specifications of each vehicle available to help you find a camper suitable for your needs.
+Our comparison tool will show you the specifications of each vehicle available to ensure you find a camper suitable for your needs.

 Note: policies vary from supplier to supplier.
 Always check the T&Cs for your rental.